finkusuma-dev/frontendmenter-blog-preview-card/README.md

     <img src="./_docs/outline_pad24.jpg" width="200"/>

-Using `box-model = border-box`, the CSS `border` takes up space and it's drawn inside the element.
-While `outline` doesn't take space and it's drawn outside the element.
+Using `box-model`: `border-box`, the CSS `border` takes up space and it's drawn inside the element box.
+While `outline` doesn't take space and it's drawn outside the element box.

-I think the most similar is the #2 option, using border instead of outline.
-But we have to reduce the CSS padding to `23px` so that the overall card size is similar to Figma.
+So I use the #2 option, using border instead of outline.
+But I have to reduce the CSS padding to `23px` so the overall card size match with the design.
+If I use `24px` for padding, it would make the card bigger for 2 pixels on horizontal and on vertical.

 ##### Line Height Issue

-- Putting line-height on the body made the elements to have different height than the design.
-So I must set it on each of the text.
-  After looking at the MDN documentation it's mentioned it's preferred to have line-height without unit.
-If the line height has a unit (like px, rem, rem, or %), the line height is calculated on the parent then the result passed down to the children.
-If line-height doesn't have a unit (i.e: 1.5), the value is directly passed down to the children and then calculated there against the children font size.
+I had issue with the size of text boxes.
+Despite I set the correct font-family, font-weight, font-size, and line-height, the size of boxes that contain the text are not the same with Figma.
+After trials and looking at MDN doc [^4], I found out that it is better not to use line-height value with percent as unit.

+The reason is that, if we set the `line-height` on the body (and use the percent as unit), the value that is inherited to the children is not the percent value itself, but the calculated value.
+So the children that have different font size, their line height seems off because they use the parent's line-height.

+If we want to use dynamic value on the line height, use it without any units.
+So instead of `150%`, we should use `1.5` instead.

-##### Box Size Decimal Value on The Browser Inspector
+##### Box Size Decimal Values on Browser's Inspector

-- The element dimensions that is shown when we hover on Inspector tab is affected by the Operating System Display Scale.
-For example, on the design the element's width is 200px.
-On OS that has display scale 125%, using inspector we will see it's width is not exactly 200px but 200px.
-To make thing normal scale the page to 80%.
+I noticed a strange thing when inspecting the box sizes on the inspector tab.
+Some element dimensions have decimal number.
+And I discovered that it's related with the Operating System's Display Scale.

+If we change the OS Display Scale, for example `125%`, the element's box dimensions can appear to have decimal number.
+But it only affects elements that we don't explicitly set the size.

+For example, I set the blog card's width to `384px`, and I didn't specify the height.
+On the inspector tab the width was exactly `384px`, but the height was 521.6px.
+To make it to show round numbers, I must set the page zoom level to 80%, then it showed exactly 522px.

+If we do the calculations it makes sense.
+100px in 125% display scale is actually scaled up to 125px.
+If we scale down the 125px to 80%, it goes back to the normal value of 100px.

 ### Continued development

 - Usually when I saw a card component, it didn't have interactive elements inside the card.
-But the card element itself as a whole is a navigation to another page.
+But the card element itself as a whole is interactive (can get focus, can be clicked, has animation, etc).
 So this challange is a bit confusing to me.
+But nevertheless, I did the challenge by adding the anchor element inside the heading, wrapping the text.
-- After reading this blog [^3], I don't wrap the image inside a figure element as this is only a component.
-The blog will list many of this component so the image won't relate with the main content of the page.
-What are your thoughts?
+- I don't use the `figure` element to wrap the image, as this is only a component.
+The blog page will list many of this components so the image won't relate with the main content of the page.
+What is you opinion?
-- Is the published date usually wrapped with the `time` element?
+- Do you wrap published date with the `time` element?
--

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+- I would be thankful if you're willing to read my discoveries especially [Make HTML Result Close to The Design](#make-html-result-close-to-the-design).
+And I'll appreciate any thoughts or comments.

 ### Useful resources

 Resources that are directly mentioned are listed in the footnote of this README.

 - [@font-face](https://devdocs.io/css/@font-face) & [selecting normal and bold fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-weight#selecting_normal_and_bold_fonts) - How to setup local fonts.
+- https://html5doctor.com/avoiding-common-html5-mistakes/#figure - Why we should avoid using `figure` elements at all time.
-- https://www.joshwcomeau.com/css/pixel-perfection/ - This blog gives me general principe of how to make the result looks closely similar to the design.
+- https://www.joshwcomeau.com/css/pixel-perfection/ - This blog gives me general ideas of how to make the html result looks closely similar to the design.

 <!-- - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept. -->